 Is Leh Ladakh safe to travel?

 How safe is Ladakh is not really a question that only depends upon the region but also upon the traveler.
+Is Ladakh safe for tourists majorly lies in the hands of the tourists themselves.
+It will get decided by the decisions they make and actions they take.
 Just follow the advice I provided above and you will be able to travel to Ladakh without any hassle; have lots of fun; and return home happy.
 I do hope the information above was of help.
 If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.